-The H3 1970.1 lineage viruses have circulated in European pigs since their introduction from humans associated with the emergence of H3N2 in the 1960s (Figure 2).
-Within Italy however, genetic heterogeneity of these viruses has been observed, suggesting maintenance of different genetic groups either in discrete pig production systems or different regions.
-A genetic clade of these viruses circulated in Italy between at least 2012 and 2019 which did not cluster with viruses detected elsewhere.
-Spain, Germany, the Netherlands and Denmark have detected both the H3 1970.1 and a more recent lineage of H3 that emerged from a human-to-swine spillover in the early 2000s (2000.3 lineage) and in Germany, and the Netherlands between 2014-2016 these lineages co-circulated.
-Since 2013 in Denmark and 2018 in Spain this lineage has predominated, and they have genetically diversified.
-A novel H3 Other-Human-2000 was detected in Russia in 2018.
-These viruses were situated on a long branch length indicating undersurveillance that is unable to resolve whether these novel human spillovers are persisting in pigs.
-Novel introductions into swine since 2010 have also been detected in the Denmark in 2020 and again in Russia in 2014.
-Contrasting the situation in the USA where most variant detections have been associated with H3 viruses, in Europe there have been no H3 variants detected from the 1970.1 or the 2000.3 lineages.

-Reassortment dynamics of swine IAVs
+Surface protein-encoding genes reassortment dynamics of swine IAVs

-We generated a tanglegram to visualise HA-NA reassortment dynamics within a subsection of the collected European H1 swine IAVs (Supplementary data 1).
+We generated a tanglegram to visualise HA-NA reassortment dynamics within a subsection of the collected European H1 swine IAVs (Supplementary data 3).
 Phylogenetic trees and respective tanglegram lines were coloured by HA clade.
 We observed exchange of the HA of the 1C lineage of European viruses (pink/purple) with other N1 and N2 NA segments represented by the crossing of the tanglegram lines.
-This provides evidence for reassortment in the HA and NA pairings of these viruses, specifically within the 1C.2.1 and 1C.2.5 clades.
+This provides evidence for reassortment in the HA and NA pairings of these viruses, specifically within the 1C.2.1 and 1C.2.5 clades and of sequence data collected from Italy.
 In contrast, the 1A (blue), 1B (green), and 1C.2.2 viruses (dark pink) displayed sets of parallel lines that suggest preferential HA and NA pairings with limited HA and NA reassortment despite both N1 and N2 subtypes being detected.
 The observed reassortment of the 1C lineage HA and NA segments and pairing of the 1C HA with both N1 and N2 NAs could affect antigenic phenotype and the transmission of different groups of viruses in the 1C lineage.
-It is clear there is a need for NA characterization and its impact in vaccination effectiveness as well as monitoring for any changes in antiviral effectiveness.

 Antigenic evolution in European pigs

 We constructed antigenic maps from data using swine sera in HI assays to characterise the antigenic properties of H1 viruses circulating in European pigs (Figure 3 A-C).
 Here we observed that genetic clade did not always correspond to antigenic positioning in the map.
-The 1A.3.3.2 (pdm09) viruses were antigenically similar to the human seasonal pdm09 vaccine strains (A/California/4/09 and A/Brisbane/02/2018) but there were two outlying swine strains from Germany and Belgium (Figure 3A).
-The outlying strains from Germany and Belgium were 3 antigenic units (AU) apart from each other and 3-4 AU from A/Brisbane/02/2018.
-This onward and divergent evolution in different swine populations reflects a challenge for control in swine, i.e., one pdm09 antigen may not be sufficient to cover observed antigenic diversity in Europe, and these viruses are likely drifted from immunity derived from vaccination or natural exposure to the pdm09 in human populations.
+The 1A.3.3.2 (pdm09) viruses were antigenically similar to the human seasonal pdm09 vaccine strain (A/California/4/09) but there were two outlying swine strains from Germany and Belgium (Figure 3A).
+The outlying strains from Germany and Belgium were 5 AU from A/California/4/09 (Supplementary data 1).